Chapter 17.12

 A. The person proposing to subdivide shall pay a fee as established periodically by city council resolution.

-B. The administrative official, together with the planning commission chairman shall approve or disapprove the short subdivision if the application is in proper form and the short subdivision complies with the foregoing.
+B. The administrative official shall approve or disapprove the short subdivision or unit lot subdivision if the application is in proper form and the short subdivision or unit lot subdivision complies with the foregoing.

-C. Action will ordinarily be taken on subdivisions of this type within 20 days from the date the application if filed.
-No construction of structures, utilities, grading or excavation shall be allowed prior to the official approval of the subdivision.
+C. Action will ordinarily be taken on short subdivisions or unit lot subdivisions within 120 days from the date the application is filed.
+No construction of structures, utilities, grading or excavation shall be allowed prior to the official approval of the short subdivision or unit lot subdivision.

-D. If the necessary criteria have not been complied with, the administrative official, together with the planning commission chairman may either disapprove the application or require that the applicant make necessary changes which would cause them to give their approval.
+D. If the necessary criteria have not been complied with, the administrative official may either disapprove the application or require that the applicant make necessary changes which would cause them to give their approval.
 (Ord.
+1309 § 1 (Exh.
+A), 2025; Ord.
 787 § 1, 1999; Ord.
 337 § 9, 1984)

 17.12.070 Right of appeal.